axtk/routescape/README.md

 In this example, we're setting the document title according to the current route location once the route navigation is complete.

-## `useRouteLinks()`
+## Converting HTML links to SPA route links

-A chunk of static HTML content is an example where the route link component `<A>` can't be directly used but it still might be desirable to make plain HTML links in that content behave as SPA route links.
+A chunk of static HTML content is an example where the route link component can't be directly used but it still might be desirable to make plain HTML links in that content behave as SPA route links.
 The `useRouteLinks()` hook can be helpful here:

 ```jsx
 import {useRef} from 'react';